Barbara Grier: The Ladder

+Grier's lesbian book review column in The Ladder, 'Lesbiana', was significant in the development of shared lesbian identity and a lesbian literary canon.
+Grier's mission was to review any book that contained lesbian content, regardless of genre or literary quality.
+At the time, many lesbian pulp novels were considered "trash," but Grier recognized their importance to lesbians in small towns in middle America, where she had grown up.

 Grier's tenure took place at a time when the Daughters of Bilitis were in conflict about the direction of the organization.
 DOB founders tended to encourage a more assimilationist stance for the organization and came in direct conflict with more radical separatist lesbians, including Grier.
 When the DOB folded in 1970, Grier, who was editing the magazine from Kansas City, planned with DOB president Rita LaPorte to take the only two copies of the subscription list from the printer and the DOB headquarters in order to keep The Ladder alive.
 LaPorte took both copies to the ignorance of DOB founders Phyllis Lyon and Del Martin, and relocated the magazine to Reno, causing an uproar.
 The Ladder ran for two more years before it outgrew its finances and folded in September 1972.
 Said Grier about her role in the controversy, "You have to understand that none of these things were done with malice aforethought or with intention to damage.
 I mean I was just as much a light-eyed maniac then as I am now in terms of the mission.
 The mission is that the lesbians shall inherit the earth, you see."